Mental Exercise Is Just as Important as Physical Exercise!

-Something a lot of dog owners forget, is that mental stimulation is just as important as physical stimulation!
-Whether you’re stuck inside on a rainy day, or have some extra time in the morning before heading to work, here are some activities you can do at home with your dog to make sure they are getting the mental exercise they need.
+Whether you’re stuck inside on a rainy day or have some extra time in the morning before heading to work, here are some activities you can do at home with your dog to make sure they are getting the mental stimulation they need.

 #1.
 “Find the Toy” Game

-Here’s how to start: choose one of your dog’s favorite toys and let him get a good sniff of it.
+Here’s how to play the game.
+Choose one of your dog’s favorite toys and let them get a good sniff of it.
 Then drop it several steps away and say “find it.”
 Your dog will naturally go to the toy, so when he goes to touch it, be sure to give him praise and a yummy treat!